Soul Plane: Plot

 Captain Mack seemingly dies after eating mushrooms that the co-pilot, First Officer Gaemon, uses to soothe his genital crabs.
 Nashawn attempts to contact Gaemon, who is incapacitated after slipping near a hot tub, forcing Nashawn to attempt to land the plane himself.
 Nashawn lands the plane safely, using flight attendant Blanca's flight knowledge which she learned while having sex in the cockpit with the pilot on another plane.
-The plane lands in the middle of Central Park instead of John F. Kennedy International Airport, and the spinners are stolen from the plane.
+The plane lands in the middle of Central Park instead of John F. Kennedy International Airport in Queens, New York, and the spinners are stolen from the plane.
 Nashawn reconciles with Giselle after earlier revealing to her that he only broke up with her so she would not give up her college opportunities for him.

 The movie ends with Nashawn telling the audience the fate of his crew.
 He claims that he and his ex-girlfriend are back together and are taking their relationship slow this time around, his cousin Muggsey has started a strip club and gambling casino located in another airplane similar to the club in Nashawn's plane, Elvis has begun a sexual relationship with Jamiqua, and his son Billy has become a major music video director but has disappeared shortly after filming a Michael Jackson video.
 Captain Mack later wakes up to find his chain and clothing stolen.